aalykiot/dune/README.md

 - [x] `stdin`: Points to system's `stdin` stream.
 - [x] `stderr`: Points to system's `stderr` stream.

+##### Events

+- [x] `uncaughtException`: Emitted when an uncaught exception bubbles up to Dune.
+- [x] `unhandledRejection`: Emitted when a Promise is rejected with no handler.

+> Signal events will be emitted when the Dune process receives a signal.
+Please refer to [signal(7)](https://man7.org/linux/man-pages/man7/signal.7.html) for a listing of standard POSIX signal names.

 ### File System

 > This module also includes a `Sync` method for every async operation available.